Could Apple be about to release the HomePod 2, a smaller version of its Siri smart speaker?

-That's a question we've been asking ourselves for over 6 months now.
-Apple's yearly iPhone launch event on September 12, 2018, didn't reveal what the next HomePod will look like, the HomePod 2 could finally be on the horizon.
+That's a question we've been asking ourselves for a while now now – and while Apple's iPhone X launch event on September 12, 2018 didn't reveal what the next HomePod will look like, the HomePod 2 could finally be on the horizon.

-Of course that hasn't stopped speculation that the next version of the HomePod, the Apple HomePod 2, may be a more compact version of the original, with the name Apple HomePod Mini being rumored.
+The speculation is that the next version of the HomePod, the Apple HomePod 2, may be a more compact version of the original, with the name Apple HomePod Mini being rumored.

-According to a Bloomberg report in July 2018, Apple may have been looking to release the HomePod 2 sometime soon in early 2019, which would make sense based on the release date of the original HomePod – of course, it never actually materialized.
+According to a Bloomberg report in July 2018, Apple may have been looking to release the HomePod 2 sometime in early 2019, which would make sense based on the release date of the original HomePod – of course, it never actually materialized.

 The original Apple HomePod has been on sale since February 2018 and has so far been met with mixed reviews.
 While many people praised it as a speaker, when it comes to its capabilities as a smart home hub, there are many who question whether it’s worth its rather high price point.